 If you are remortgaging this means you already own the property.
 Lenders will want to carry out a survey to make sure they are happy to lend the money based on the current value and repair of the property.
 This can cost you in the region of £350.
 Once again shop around as many lenders will offer the valuation survey for FREE as an incentive to gain you as a new customer.

-Although most mortgage brokers do charge for their services there are many that don’t charge a fee, known as a NO FEE mortgage broker.
-Do a Google search for ‘fee free mortgage broker’ and you will find any that are local to you.
+Although most mortgage brokers do charge for their services there are many that don’t charge any fees or costs. known as a NO FEE mortgage broker.
+Do a Google search for ‘fee-free mortgage broker’ and you will find any that are local to you.
 Look at their website, Facebook page and Google reviews.
 Make sure they are both popular and offering a great service.

 Local Authority Search